BereketMelese/FreeCodeCamp-JavaScript-Algorithm-and-Data-Structure-certificate-Projects/README.md

-This repository contains different projects required by "FreeCodeCamp" in order to have the "JavaScript Algorithm and Data Structure certificate"
+This repository contains different projects required by "FreeCodeCamp" in order to have the "JavaScript Algorithm and Data Structure certificate" of freecodecamp!